 I’ve been asked what my system is now after I examined all this.
 Which vargas do I use.

-Currently the only two non-harmonic vargas I use are the Hellenistic bounds (testing both the Egyptian and Ptolomaic versions) which are really a marvel and could be considered a masterpiece of non-harmonic vargas and the dvadashamsha, although the dvadashamsha could be considered as a quasi harmonic.
-Most of the time I add saptamsha and navamsha as I find the former essential for seeing how much a person is able to commit to relationships or other things despite the inevitable flaws and lack and the later to see how well they are internally anchored to their path.
-Sometimes I look at the panchamsha for fame and power, but this varga could also be useful for children and creativity, but I have yet to use it extensively in order to get a clearer idea about it.
+Currently the only two non-harmonic vargas I use are the Egyptian bounds which are really a marvel and could be considered a masterpiece of non-harmonic vargas and the dvadashamsha, although the dvadashamsha could be considered as a quasi harmonic.
+Sometimes I add saptamsha and navamsha as I find the former useful for seeing how much a person is able to commit to relationships or other things despite the inevitable flaws and lack and the later to see how well they are internally anchored to their path.
 Most of the time I superimpose the varga positions on the main chart via a synastry method, so I have the varga chart placed around the main chart and I take the houses of the main chart and do not read houses from the varga ascendant.
 I hope to add the parivritti drekkana and chaturtamsha to my practice, because eventually I’d like to use the parivrittis also as a sort of aspectarian, to really look more precisely to the aspects, but in this not defined by degrees, but by varga placements, so for example a planet in the first drekkana of Aries (Aries drekkana) and a planet in the first drekkana of Leo (Aries drekkana) are in a trine aspect by a “micro sign”.
 The two would be in a whole sign trine even if the second planet would be in the third drekkana of Leo (Gemini drekkana), but they would not be in a trine as defined by the third harmonic, the parivritti drekkana.
 I believe that if we practice our astrology through whole sign methods that it is appropriate to base the aspects on the signs, too, and to be more precise, on the harmonics.
 This also leads me to believe that Jaimini had a good reason to develop his aspects doctrine in that very specific way and made them limited in a sense, because by his use of harmonic divisions he would see all the possible aspects between planets seen as conjunctions in various vargas and Jaimini indeed stresses conjunctions.
 Thus the aspects shown by vargas are those based on the same-ness, while those employed for seeing the aspects in any of the charts, be it the main chart or any of the varga charts are based on the difference of modality.
 I see Jaimini now as a very ancient form of harmonic astrology and it is a shame that his sutras are so difficult to understand and the ancient Vriddha Karikas which are supposedly the key to understanding Jaimini are not available today.

 With this I am concluding this series of articles.
 I thoroughly enjoyed the journey and I hope you, the reader found the information given as relevant and useful.